One-Dimensional Polynomial Interpolation#

 Constructing a polynomial in the Lagrange basis: Creating an interpolating polynomial in the Lagrange basis with the function values as the coefficients.

-Transform the polynomial into the Newton basis: Changing the basis from the Lagrange basis to the Newton basis for more flexibility.
+Transforming the polynomial into the Newton basis: Changing the basis from the Lagrange basis to the Newton basis for more evaluation and further manipulation.

 Finally, you’ve learned how to assess the accuracy of an interpolating polynomial as an approximation of the given function and how to investigate its empirical convergence by adjusting the polynomial degree.

-Minterpy, as its name implies, supports the construction of multivariate polynomials as well.
+As its name implies, Minterpy is designed for multivariate polynomial interpolation.
 The process for constructing these polynomials follows similar steps to those described here.

 In the next tutorial, you’ll learn how to create multivariate polynomials to interpolate multidimensional functions using Minterpy.